Edb83/snake/README.md

 - To know how well I am doing
 - Satisfying audio and visual feedback
 - To have a reason to keep playing

+#### As a site owner I want:

+- To be able to customise the look and feel of the game easily

 Several individuals contributed to testing the game and provided feedback on its gameplay, responsiveness and aesthetics at various points in development.